Donaim/miseq-workflow-pres/slides.md

 The requisitions are joined by a node called "blood sample".
 Then "blood sample" connects to "DNA sequence".
 This "DNA sequence" is a node that similarly joins the two goals.

+The reading is that in order to go from requisitions to goals we will get a hold of a sample and we will produce a DNA sequence.
 </DRAFT>

 --